 In addition to its use in the treatment of Hepatitis, AIDS, and cancer, T α 1 has shown great promise in the treatment of Lyme disease.
 This is unsurprising when one considers the large role the immune system plays in combating the disease.

 T α 1 assists the immune system in the location and eradication of the Lyme bacteria and infected cells, while helping to prevent oxidative damage, thereby decreasing inflammation and enabling better quality of life throughout treatment.

 Administration and Side Effects

-The T α 1 peptide can be administered via subcutaneous injection or as a transdermal cream.
+The T α 1 peptide can be administered via subcutaneous injection.
 T α 1 has been found to be very safe, and there have not been any documented side effects associated with its administration.
 It is approved in more than 37 countries for the treatment of hepatitis B, hepatitis C, and as an adjunct to chemotherapy and various vaccines.

 Thymosin Beta 4

 Thymosin beta 4 (Tβ4) is the predominant form of thymosin in our bodies.
 It has been found in high concentrations in wound tissue and certain blood cells involved in clotting, signifying its important role in the healing process.
 In fact, recent studies have revealed that the first gene to be upregulated after an injury is the Tβ4 gene.
 As the body begins the recovery process, Tβ4 aids in the creation of new vessels in the injured area, which carry blood, nutrients, and reparative substances to the site.
 Tβ4 also has anti-inflammatory properties, and works to decrease the amount of inflammatory substances, called cytokines.
 Inflammation plays a large role in many of the symptoms associated with a large number of conditions (i.e., Lyme disease, CFS, FM, autoimmune diseases, infections, etc.), making the potential impact of Tβ4 quite extensive.